-It seems unimaginable, that an innocent baby should die because of an accident or mistake, but that is exactly what happens in an infant wrongful death.
-Carelessness, errors in judgement, mistakes made because of fatigue, and other factors can all cause a vulnerable infant to die during childbirth or shortly after.
-It may be one medical caregiver such as a doctor or midwife, or it could be a result of the practices of an entire hospital that lead to an infant wrongful death.
+It seems unimaginable that an innocent baby should die because of an accident or mistake.
+Carelessness, errors in judgment, medical mistakes made because of fatigue, and other factors can cause a vulnerable infant to die during childbirth or shortly after.

 One common and broad reason for infant deaths is the failure of a doctor to order a Cesarean section.
-It is the doctor’s responsibility to decide when this surgical procedure is warranted to avoid a complicated delivery that could result in birth injuries, harm to the mother, or the death of the infant.
-When the doctor fails to take this step, and the infant dies as a result, it could be termed infant wrongful death.
+It is the doctor’s responsibility to decide when this surgical procedure is warranted to avoid a complicated delivery that could result in birth injuries, harm to the mother, or the infant’s death.

-Making the Case for an Infant Wrongful Death Settlement
+Making a Case for an Infant Wrongful Death Settlement

-What you can potentially win in a settlement depends on several factors: the severity of the mistake or inaction, the pain and suffering of the infant and mother, the extent of medical bills, funeral and burial costs, whether the parents were forced to miss work, and how much work, as well as other important and individualized factors that are unique to each case.
+What you can win in a settlement depends on several factors.
+The severity of the mistake or inaction, the pain and suffering of the infant and mother, and the extent of medical bills will be factored in.

 Examples of Infant Wrongful Death Settlements

-In one example of an infant wrongful death settlement a family in Chicago won $8.5 million after a lawyer helped make their case.
-The premature baby born to these parents was being treated with a sodium chloride solution.
+In one example of an infant wrongful death settlement, a family in Chicago won $8.25 million after a lawyer helped make their case.
+The premature baby born at the center of the lawsuit had been at the Advocate Lutheran General Hospital in Park Ridge, Illinois, with a sodium chloride solution.

-In another case in Illinois a family was awarded $1.7 million after a doctor failed to recognize that an infant was being asphyxiated during childbirth.
-The baby was born with cerebral palsy, but eventually also died from the brain damage the loss of oxygen caused.
-Initially the hospital denied wrongdoing, but ultimately agreed to the settlement after the family’s lawyer was able to prove negligence.
+The baby was born with cerebral palsy and eventually died from brain damage and oxygen loss.
+Initially, the hospital denied wrongdoing but ultimately agreed to the settlement after the family’s lawyer proved negligence.

 It isn’t always easy to start a lawsuit or seek a settlement in cases like these.
-It takes courage to stand up to medical institutions and the caregivers that you entrusted with your care and your baby’s life.
-These settlements are so important, though, in changing the way doctors and hospitals operate and in ensuring that future errors and tragedies are prevented.
+It takes courage to stand up to medical institutions and the caregivers entrusted with your care and your baby’s life.